citp/privacy-policy-historical/i/ic/ici/icis.com.md

-> *The following text is extracted and transformed from the icis.com privacy policy that was archived on 2008-06-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080608083246id_/http%3A//www.icis.com/StaticPages/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the icis.com privacy policy that was archived on 2009-06-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090610083424id_/http%3A//www.icis.com/StaticPages/privacy.htm) for the most accurate reproduction.*

-# ICIS - Home
+# Chemical Industry News & Intelligence | ICIS.com

 ICIS.COM is owned and operated by Reed Business Information Limited ('RBI').